jaimecerdas/jaimecerdas/README.md

 ## Hi, I’m @jaimecerdas

-I am currently studying at [ @4geeksacademy](https://github.com/4geeksacademy).
+Trying to get better at programming.
 I’m looking to collaborate with open source projects and learn from the community.

 Thanks for stopping by.